lightly-ai/NvidiaTLTActiveLearning/README.md

 Now that our setup is complete, we can start the active learning loop.
 In general, the active learning loop will consist of the following steps:
 1. Initial sampling: Get an initial set of images to annotate and train on.
 2. Training and inference: Train on the labeled data and make predictions on all data.
-3. Active learning query: Use the predictions to get the next set of images to annotate, to to 2.
+3. Active learning query: Use the predictions to get the next set of images to annotate, go to 2.

 We will walk you through all three steps in this tutorial.